When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Most manufacturers don’t cover sagging and body indentations under warranty unless they reach a certain level, such as 1-inch indentations that are visible even when no pressure is applied.
 If your mattress has body impressions that are not covered by the warranty and you find they affect the mattress’ ability to provide pressure relief, you may be able to compensate by using a mattress topper.

-Although the warranty length and terms do not always correspond to the quality of the mattress, these can be a good indication of how long the manufacturer expects the bed to last.
+Although the warranty length and terms don’t always correspond to the quality of the mattress, these can be a good indication of how long the manufacturer expects the bed to last.
 Warranties that cover body impressions of at least 1 inch — as opposed to impressions of 1.5 or 2 inches — indicate that the construction will likely prevent premature sagging.

-Similarly, longer warranties of 15 or 20 years imply that the mattress may last longer before needing to be replaced.
+Similarly, longer warranties of 15 or 20 years imply that the mattress may last longer than average before needing to be replaced.
 These models are often more expensive up-front, but the price may be worthwhile if it saves you the cost of buying another new mattress within that time frame.

 How to Choose a Durable Mattress